Letter from our Founder

 GWI Founder, Seema Hingorani

-This year, we ran our Summer Intensive Program on University of Pennsylvania’s campus in Philadelphia and also at the University of Notre Dame, our newest academic partner, in South Bend, Indiana.
-Each summer for four weeks, our scholars learn core investment and finance concepts from highly regarded business school professors and industry leading practitioners in the asset management business.
+Our Summer Intensive Program was held once again at the University of Pennsylvania, Philadelphia and at the University of Notre Dame in South Bend, Indiana.
+Each summer for four weeks, our scholars learn core investment and finance concepts from highly regarded business school professors and industry leading practitioners in the asset management industry.
 The curriculum is rigorous and engaging, with topics ranging from financial statement analysis and business valuation to portfolio asset allocation and impact investing.
 Beyond the technical fundamentals, scholars learn presentation skills and important guidelines for preparing for a successful interview.
-During the final days of the educational program, scholars present their Capstone Project in teams: this year it was a recommendation to buy or sell the stocks of Comcast Corporation or McDonald’s Corporation.
+During the final days of the educational program, scholars present their Capstone Project in teams: this year it was a recommendation to buy or sell the stocks of Comcast Corporation, McDonald’s Corporation and UnderArmour.
 We were so impressed by their professionalism and how much information they had absorbed!

-Following our four-week educational program, our scholars then apply what they learned through a hands-on six-week paid summer internship that we secure for them at leading asset management firms around the world.
-This year these 100 summer internships represented 66 unique asset management organizations!
-Throughout their internships, our students are in close contact with Girls Who Invest staff and are paired with Girls Who Invest Ambassadors – asset management professionals who serve as on-the-ground resources that the scholars could turn to for advice and friendship.
+Following our four-week educational program, our scholars then apply their skills through a hands-on six-week paid summer internship that we secure for them at leading asset management firms around the world.
+Throughout their internships, our students are in close contact with Girls Who Invest staff and are paired with Girls Who Invest Ambassadors – asset management professionals who scholars can turn to for advice and friendship.

 The wonderful relationships that our scholars form during their ten weeks with Girls Who Invest will be invaluable to them for the rest of their lives.
 And our partners say that these bright young women have what it takes to become the next generation of leading investors, which is very exciting.

-Next year, Girls Who Invest expects to grow its Summer Intensive Program to 150 college women and we will also continue to offer our Online Learners Program through our partnerships with CFA Institute and Wharton.
-We can't wait to expand our amazing Girls Who Invest community in 2019!
+Girls Who Invest expects to expand its Summer Intensive Program to more campuses and continue to offer our Online Intensive Program through partnerships with CFA Institute, Wall Street Prep and WhartonOnline.
+We can't wait to expand our amazing Girls Who Invest community in 2020!

 Founder and Chair, Girls Who Invest